hipe/downtownfun/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

   - for UPDATE, formally we want *both* the "before" *and* the "after", immutable entities (as snapshots)

-Although the client must check `monitor.ok`, we want to wabi-sabi reinforce this provision *by only setting the auxiliary result (future?) once the stream is exhausted*.
+Although the client must check `monitor.OK`, we want to wabi-sabi reinforce this provision *by only setting the auxiliary result (future?) once the stream is exhausted*.
 Under no circumstances should the client be able to access the auxiliary result before we have determined if there were any of